GoogleCloudPlatform/slurm-gcp/docs/hybrid.md

 to get you familiar.

 ### Quickstart Examples

-> **NOTE:** Since it only supports v5, some links are only meant to be used on the v5 branch.

 See the [test cluster][test-cluster] example for an extensible and robust example.
 It can be configured to handle creation of all supporting resources